-In 1985, Mutual Redevelopment Houses (MRH), the management company for Penn South Co-op, sponsored a survey which when completed showed that 70% of the Penn South households had a resident 60 or over.
+In 1985, Mutual Redevelopment Houses, Inc. (also known as Penn South) sponsored a survey that showed that 70% of the Penn South households had at least one resident age sixty years or older.

-With over 2,234 adults aged 60 and older currently in the community, this senior cohort is poised to expand with an additional 730 residents aged 50 – 59.
+With over 2,234 adults aged sixty years and older currently in the Penn South community, this cohort is poised to expand with an additional 730 residents aged fifty to fifty-nine years of age.

-This pioneering model set the standard by which millions of people live safely and independently throughout the country and world.
-PSSS/PSPS is proud to have helped create legislation that provided public support to receive state and city funding to build these programs.
+Our pioneering model has set the standard by which millions of seniors can live safely and independently in their homes.
+We are proud to work with Penn South Social Services to continue creating legislation that provides public support for state and city funding to build these programs.